califano-lab/acdc/README.md

 # Contacts

-Please contact Alexander Wang, Luca Zanella or Alessandro Vasciaveo for doubts regarding this project.
+Please contact Alexander Wang, Luca Zanella or Alessandro Vasciaveo for doubts regarding this project (please remember that this project is still under development!).

 Alexander Wang - aw3436@cumc.columbia.edu